 I am so excited to share another fall craft idea!
 I had so much fun making these fall leaves for our family room.
-And this table just might be my favorite one ever.
+And this table just might be my favorite.

 Since leaf hunting was out of the question, I decided to make my own fall leaves.
 Now, should I have bought faux fall leaves to hang above our table?
 Probably so.

 But just for the fun of it, I painted watercolor paper, ironed it flat, and then debossed and cut out the leaves on my Cricut machine.

 (By the way, be sure to scroll down to the bottom of this post to see twelve more great leaf projects!)

 Ok, so maybe that wasn’t the smartest option.
 But it sure was fun.

 And don’t these leaves look amazing?
 I am addicted to the deboss option on the Cricut.
 Look at those veins in the leaves.